michaelschiltz/materialmarkets/course_outline_with_references.md

 ### 9. Another watershed in communication technology: the telegraph and international trade

+* Schiltz, Michael.
+2020. *Accounting for the Fall of Silver: Hedging Currency Risk in Long-Distance Trade with Asia, 1870-1913*.
+New York: Oxford University Press.

 ### 10. The 'politics of the stock ticker'